iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### coreDocument.generateMethod(storage, key_type, alg, fragment, scope) ⇒ <code>Promise.&lt;(string\|null)&gt;</code>
-Generate new key material in the given `storage` and insert a new verification method with the corresponding public key material into the DID document.
+Generate new key material in the given `storage` and insert a new verification method with the corresponding public key material into this document.
 The `kid` of the generated Jwk is returned if it is set.

 **Kind**: instance method of [<code>CoreDocument</code>](#CoreDocument)